Monday, 24 October 2022

 As such, one wonders that perhaps if their shared history was more peaceful, the society could have been less segregated while people could have worn whatever they wish; because despite their different past and history, everyone will truly be part of one nation, in which there is not much enmity between the different groups and culture identities.

 Taking myself as an example, my paternal family is originally from Turkey before great great grandfather arrived to Egypt as a young boy with his uncle Muhammad Ali Pasha.
 On my maternal grandmother side, they came to Egypt from Arabia, which followed their even more native, Kazakhstan in Central Asia.
 As such, I can say I am Egyptian, African, Turkish, even Arab and Asian.
-Not that I particularly enjoy flags or borders or labels, because they tend to divide us; I also see myself as a citizen of the world.
+Not that I particularly enjoy flags or borders or labels, because they tend to divide us; I rather see myself more as a citizen of the world.
 Yet, these remain one’s roots.
 So choosing to wear items that are from outside the norm of my westernised upbringing — French school and American university — seems totally fine.
-These are somehow the clothes of my ancestors, which I cherish and wear with a certain reverence and respect rather than at a Halloween party.
+These are somehow the clothes of my ancestors, which I cherish and wear with a certain reverence and respect rather than at a Halloween party; not that there is anything wrong with wearing costumes.
 It could be that I am subconsciously attempting to connect with my primal foundation... à la Bohémien.

 Unique Ethnic Clothings From Around the World by Omar Cherif, One Lucky Soul